 Specific Math Stations

 Math Fluency is all about reviewing your facts whatever the student may need help on.
-In the sample week shown students were practicing operations with fractions using the game Fraction War.
+In the sample week shown students were practicing operations with fractions using the game Fraction War (or TpT).
 This game is able to be differentiated because it comes with all four operations and the cards can be mixed for even more fun

 At Your Seat is typically an independent activity